maria-S-456/parking-app/README.txt

-This is a parking app which helps users find open parking spots in the city of chicago.
+This is a parking app which helps users find open parking spots in five cities.
 It is built with javascript, html/css, ejs, and node.js.

-update: Some more styling.
+update: make suggestion modal, fixed some authentication holes.